-The registered manager was supported by an office manager, two assistant managers and a senior coordinator.
+The registered manager was supported by the provider and a senior carer.
 The team took responsibility for staff rotas and planning the service.
-The team also spent time working directly with people who used the service.
+The registered manager and senior carer also spent time working directly with people who used the service.

-A senior member of staff spoken with said "It is a great place to work, the staff work hard and I am proud to work here.
-I enjoy coming to work for these people" and "The managers are so supportive we work hard to meet people's care needs, it's a great place to work".
+A member of staff spoken with said "It is a great place to work, the staff work hard and I am proud to work here" and "The manager is so supportive we work so well as a team, it's a great place to work".

-All the staff we spoke with told us that the registered manager and other managers were very supportive and had an open door policy which meant they could speak to them at any time they required support.
+All the staff we spoke with told us that the registered manager, senior carer and provider were very supportive and had an open door policy which meant they could speak to them at any time they required support.
 Staff told us that any issues were dealt with immediately.
-Records of supervision we viewed showed that staff were communicated with on a regular basis.
+Records of supervision and appraisals we viewed showed that staff were communicated with on a regular basis.

 We were able to see how the service worked alongside other professionals such as district nurses and G.P.'s to ensure care services were personalised.
-An example of this that we saw was the managers requesting more support for a person who's mobility had become restricted due to their illness.
+An example of this that we saw was the registered manager requesting more support for a person who's mobility had become restricted due to their illness.

-The services policies and procedures had been reviewed in 2015 by the provider.
+The services policies and procedures had been reviewed in 2014 by the organisation.
 These included health and safety, confidentiality, recruitment and lone working.
 People's care files were stored securely to protect their confidential information.